Important Environmental Laws Of India

 The Constitution of India under Part IVA (Art 51A-Fundamental Duties) casts a duty on every citizen of India to protect and improve the natural environment including forests, lakes, rivers, and wildlife, and to have compassion for living creatures

-In our constitution under Part IV (Art 48A-Directive Principles of State Policies) stipulates that the State shall endeavor to protect and improve the environment and to safeguard the forests and wildlife of the country.
+Our constitution under Part IV (Art 48A-Directive Principles of State Policies) stipulates that the State shall endeavor to protect and improve the environment and to safeguard the forests and wildlife of the country.

-National Legislation related to environment
+National Legislation Related to the Environment

 Here we discuss some Acts that are related directly or indirectly to our environment (general assurance, water, air, and wildlife).

 Factories Act -1948 and it was amended in 1987– it was related to concern for the working environment of the workers.
-The amendment of 1987 has sharpened its environmental focus and expanded its application to hazardous processes.
+The amendment of 1987 sharpened its environmental focus and expanded its application to hazardous processes.